IRS-Cybersec/ctfdump/STACK the Flags 2020/Mitsuha/OSINT/7. Sounds of freedom!/README.md

 ![22](22.png)

-We consider three vantage points, namely A, B and C. These vantage points are at the places with HDB flats (or Condominiums)
+We consider three vantage points, namely A, B and C. These vantage points are at the places with HDB flats (or Condominiums) The outlines of the lake is also shown here to indicate what the top left corner of the water body would have looked like when viewing from that vantage point.

 If we look from A, we would realise that the shape of the top left corner of the park would not match the one from the video.